botttos/DialogueManagerForVideoGames/README.md

 	std::string* line = nullptr;
 };
  ```
-Knowing how does the Classes work, we can figurate our DialogueManager something like this:
+Knowing how do the Classes work, we can figurate our DialogueManager something like this:
 ```
 class DialogueManager : public j1Module
 {